-The performance bonus is a short-term variable incentive designed to reward the collective performance of the company ("Group performance") and the individual performance ("Individual performance") of the incumbent, over a time horizon of one year.
-This variable compensation allows employees to participate in the company's success while being rewarded for their individual performance.
+The performance bonus is a short-term variable incentive, designed to reward the collective performance of the company ("Group performance") and the individual performance ("Individual performance") of the incumbent, over a time horizon of one year.
+This variable compensation allows employees to participate in the company's success, while being rewarded for their individual performance.

-The performance bonus target is expressed as percentage of base salary and amounts to 100% for the CEO and ranges from 53% to 86% for the other members of Group Management.
+The performance bonus target (i.e. bonus at 100% target achievement) is expressed as a percentage of base salary and amounts to 100% for the CEO and ranges from 44% to 73% for the other members of Group Management.
 Group performance accounts for 60% of the total bonus, while the achievement of individual objectives accounts for 40%.